heywillmosley/thenewhuman/wp-content/plugins/woocommerce-auto-added-coupons/readme.txt

 "WooCommerce Extended Coupon Features" adds functionality to the WooCommerce coupons and allows for automatic discount rules.
 Very easy to use, the functionality is conveniently integrated to the WooCommerce Edit Coupon panel.

-Compatible with WooCommerce 3.3.0.
+Compatible with WooCommerce 3.3.4.
 Backwards compatible with older WooCommerce versions (2.6.0 confirmed).

 Full documentation is available at [www.soft79.nl](http://www.soft79.nl/documentation/wjecf).

-* *Auto coupons*: Allow coupons to be automatically added to the users cart if it's restrictions are met,
+* *Auto coupons*: Allow coupons to be automatically added to the users cart if its restrictions are met,
 * Apply coupon via an url,
 * Restrict coupon by shipping method,
 * Restrict coupon by payment method,